Life is busy, but backups need to occur, when is the best time to backup?

 Another option is what is known as “real-time backup” where the backup program and detect when changes are made and backup those changes on the fly.
 For a desktop or laptop backup in an office environment this may be a good solution, even more so for a road warrior.
 This option is generally available for cloud backups and as long as there is an Internet connection these real-time backups are even stored off-site, away from the computer.

-The bottom line is; the best time to backup is a time that fits the schedule of the person using the computer.
+The bottom line is; the best time to backup a laptop is a time that fits the schedule of the person using it.

 If you’ve got this far then you know you need to backup.